Grigoris-kal/ForecastHub/README.md

 Load your sales data through the GUI

 Or use the console mode: python ForecastHub.py --console

-📝 Notes
-The first run might be slow as Python loads all the libraries

-More historical data (24+ months) gives better forecasts

-The GUI is basic but functional - it gets the job done

 📄 License
 Open source - use it, modify it, share it.